lakshaygeek511/AMS/README.md

 # Shuffle (Asset Management System) 🛠️

 A robust Android application developed to streamline IT asset allocation and management, leveraging local storage for efficient data handling.
-Built with modern Android development practices, AMS enhances user experience through intuitive interfaces, and reduces integration complexities.
+Built with modern development practices, AMS enhances user experience through intuitive interfaces, and reduces integration complexities.

 # 🔐 Login Details
 Use the following credentials for initial access: